fa-fifi/keycloak_wrapper/README.md

 If you see this error then update your `build.gradle` to use `+=` instead.

-Currently, this plugin sets the Keycloak issuer URL to use cleartext HTTP traffic.
-To avoid any network error issues when using this plugin, it is a good practice to enable the `android:usesCleartextTraffic` attribute under the `<application>` tag inside your `AndroidManifest.xml` file.
-This setup might be removed in the future once we find a better solution.
+In case your domain is using cleartext network traffic, such as HTTP, don't forget to enable the `android:usesCleartextTraffic` attribute under the `<application>` tag inside your `AndroidManifest.xml` file.
+This will ensure your app will be able to communicate with the keycloak server without any network issues.

 ```xml
 <manifest ...>